jsbien/early_fonts_inventory/README.md

 The repository contains various resources related to Ungler's printing houses (Cracow 1510–1516, 1521-1536) and some other printing houses.

+Some resources can be subject to different licence than the default CC0, it is always stated explicitely.

 To view the DjVu files you need of course a DjVu viewer, I recommend the original one: https://djvu.sourceforge.net/djview4.html